-Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the Effect date, the employer will not be eligible to claim the Hiring Incentive payment for that six-month period.
+Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the claim period end date, the employer will not be eligible to claim the Hiring Incentive payment for that six-month period.

 Part E. Assistance for Australian Apprentices with Disability